-One of the latest tools to come out of the mayor's office is one whose merits have been hotly contested: an unprecedented news website in which city employees are paid to "tell the stories of Detroit's neighborhoods."
+One of the latest tools to come out of the mayor's office is one whose merits have been hotly contested: An first-of-its-kind government-run news website in which city employees are paid to "tell the stories of Detroit's neighborhoods."

 "If you don't at least smell trouble there, your nose isn't working," Free Press

 columnist Nancy Kaffer wrote after the site's coming was announced in May.
-Area P.R. man Matt Friedman noted the information gap left in the wake of cuts to the news industry in an interview with the Detroit News
+Area P.R. man Matt Friedman noted the site has popped up amid an information gap left in the wake of cuts to the news industry, telling the Detroit News

-, saying that while organizations have been starting to look for ways to tell their own stories, "It's a great irony that the city of Detroit coming out of bankruptcy is spending funds in this way
+that while organizations have started to look for ways to tell their own stories, "It's a great irony that the city of Detroit coming out of bankruptcy is spending funds in this way

 when businesses won't."